accanto-systems/marketplace/docs/install-jumphost.md

 ## Setup LM

+For this scenario LM must be reachable to/from Openstack public network.

 If you are using LM AIO project to install LM, then follow the following [guide](/docs/install-AIO.md).

 ## Configure locations in LM